-Increase the number of members of the State Board of Elections from 5 to 8, with all 8 members being appointed by the General Assembly.

-- Decrease the number of members of each of the 100 county boards of elections from 5 to 4, with all 4 members being appointed by the General Assembly. - > Administratively transfer the State Board of Elections to the Secretary of State's Office; however, the Secretary of State would not direct or supervise management functions of the State Board of Elections. - > Require that, with respect to the conduct of elections, the emergency powers be exercised by the State Board of Elections rather than the Executive Director of the State Board of Elections. - > Clarify that the Executive Director of the State Board of Elections may designate an acting county director of elections if the county board of elections does not nominate an individual to serve as county director of elections. - > Clarify the 2024 appointments for chair of the Board of Transportation, the Coastal Resources Commission, and the Environmental Management Commission if Senate Bill 512, 2023 Regular Session, becomes law. - With respect to photo ID for voting, make technical and clarifying changes.
+- > Increase the number of members of the State Board of Elections from 5 to 8, with all 8 members being appointed by the General Assembly. - > Decrease the number of members of each of the 100 county boards of elections from 5 to 4, with all 4 members being appointed by the General Assembly. - > Administratively transfer the State Board of Elections to the Secretary of State's Office; however, the Secretary of State would not direct or supervise management functions of the State Board of Elections. - > Require that, with respect to the conduct of elections, the emergency powers be exercised by the State Board of Elections rather than the Executive Director of the State Board of Elections. - > Clarify that the Executive Director of the State Board of Elections may designate an acting county director of elections if the county board of elections does not nominate an individual to serve as county director of elections. - > To Clarify the 2024 appointments to certain boards and commissions if Senate Bill 512, 2023 Regular Session, becomes law. - With respect to photo ID for voting, make technical and clarifying changes. - With respect to the filing of the statement of economic interest, change the filing date to conform to the filing of the notices of candidacy.